Simpson family: Ling Bouvier

 Ling Bouvier (voiced by Nancy Cartwright) is Selma Bouvier's adopted daughter.
 She shares Selma's laugh.
 In "Goo Goo Gai Pan", Selma discovers that she has reached menopause and adopts Ling in China, after lying that she is married to Homer, to fool the Chinese authorities into thinking that Ling would be part of a traditional family as opposed to being raised by a single mother.
 The authorities briefly reclaim Ling, but the adoption agent Ms. Woo relates to her experiences of her childhood with her single mother and allows Selma to adopt Ling.
 Ling has since become a recurring character and has appeared in several episodes.
 She seems to get along well with her cousin Maggie.
 Since Patty told Selma to give up smoking once the baby came home, Selma claimed she would switch to chewing tobacco, although it is shown she has not followed through with this.

-Meaux and Genevieve Bouvier

-Marge's atheist grandmother Genevieve Bouvier lived in Nazi-occupied France in 1944 during World War II, in Vichy, France.
-She is discussed in "My Way or the Highway to Heaven" (third episode of the thirtieth season).
-Genevieve co-managed Cafe Meaux with the café's namesake, her husband Meaux, a Nazi-collaborator, and self-described treasoner.
-They team up to stop Nazi officers from revealing the impending D-day invasion is to happen in Normandy.